 Form N-600 is issued by U.S. Citizenship and Immigration Services (USCIS).
-This form enables certain people who became U.S. citizens automatically, through their U.S. citizen parents or grandparents, to apply for a certificate proving their citizenship.
+It enables certain people who became U.S. citizens automatically, through their U.S. citizen parents or by extension, their grandparents, to apply for a certificate proving their citizenship.
 (Most applications involving grandparents are, however, done on Form N-600K).
 The technical terms for gaining citizenship in such a way are either "acquisition" (when someone is born outside the U.S. to U.S. citizen parents) or "derivation" (when the parent(s) of a child who has a green card become U.S. citizens, most likely through naturalization).

 The exact law that might apply to you cannot be summarized here, because it depends on the year in which you were born and the terms of the laws in effect at that time.
 If you're not sure whether you have in fact acquired or derived citizenship, speak to an immigration attorney.

-Below, we provide a quick summary of the most likely documents you'll need to submit and why they're important forms of proof.
+Below, we provide a summary of the most likely documents you'll need to submit to USCIS and why they're important forms of proof.

 If the law in effect when you were born requires you to have been unmarried when your parents naturalized, then you should submit any of your marriage certificates, along with a certificate showing any instance in which your marriage was terminated due to divorce or death.

 Some of the laws on derivation of citizenship require you to have obtained a green card by a certain age, or before your parents became U.S. citizens.
 In such a case, you'll want to include a copy of your green card or other proof of permanent resident status along with your Form N-600.
 You should also include a copy of your passport stamp showing the date you entered the United States on your green card.

 All supporting documents accompanying the N-600 form should be readable copies.
-Don't send originals -- you won't get them back.
+Don't send originals—you won't get them back.

 If the documents are in a language other than English, those need to be translated, word for word, by a competent translator, into English.

 The translator should include a signed statement on the bottom of the translated version saying: "I, [name] certify that I am competent to translate from [the language of the document] to English and that the above is a true and correct translation to the best of my knowledge and belief."

 If you have any questions at all about whether you have acquired or derived U.S. citizenship, or what documents will help prove your case, consult an immigration lawyer.
 The process of getting a certificate of citizenship can be lengthy under the best of circumstances.
-If USCIS isn't convinced by your documentary proof, the decision will drag on even longer, as it sends you letters asking for more documents, then takes time to review those documents, and so on.
+If USCIS isn't convinced by your documentary proof, the decision will drag on even longer, as the agency sends you notices asking for more documents, then takes time to review those documents, and so on.
 Having a lawyer's help will ensure that you present the best possible forms of proof to begin with.